 - The cumulative GPA in the major department is 2.00 or greater, based on at least 16 credits.

 Degree-seeking undergraduate students who complete 12 or more grade point credits with a GPA of 3.50 or higher in any semester are placed on the Dean's List.
-Dean’s List status is recorded on the students’ transcripts and is also released to hometown newspapers and posted by the Dean of Students Office on an online Dean's List.
+Dean’s List status is recorded on the students’ transcripts and is also posted by the Dean of Students Office on an online Dean's List.

 Students having academic difficulty may be asked to withdraw from specific courses, be placed on academic probation, be academically suspended, or dismissed from the University.